-Rental Assistance Demonstration (RAD) Participation Has the MTW PHA submitted a RAD Significant Amendment in the appendix?
-No
+Rental Assistance Demonstration (RAD) participation Description of participation: N/A Has the MTW PHA submitted a RAD Significant Amendment in the No appendix?
+NO Is this the first RAD Significant Amendment?
+N/A Description of proposed changes from the 2019 RAD Significant Amen dment: N/A

 VI.
-Administrative Information
+Administrative information